iossifovlab/gpf/userdocs/administration/getting_started.rst

 .. note::

-    At the end of the installation process, you will be asked if you wish to allow the installer to initialize Anaconda3 by running conda init.
+    At the end of the installation process, you will be asked if you wish to allow the installer to initialize Anaconda3 by running `conda` init.
     If you choose to, every terminal you open after that will have the ``base`` Anaconda environment activated, and you'll have access to the ``conda`` commands used below.

-Once Anaconda/Miniconda is installed we would recomend installing ``mamba`` instead of ``conda`` when installing packages.
+Once Anaconda/Miniconda is installed, we would recommend installing ``mamba`` instead of ``conda``.
+Mamba will speed up the installation of packages:

 .. code-block::